 A huge congratulations to every single winner!
 You are doing awesome things.
 Thank you to everyone who submitted an award nomination and congrats to all of you for the great work you’ve been doing this year.

-Jeff Breunsbach is the Director of Customer Experience at Higher Logic, and founder of the well-known Gain Grow Retain community for Customer Success leaders.
+Jeff Breunsbach is the Director of Marketing, Corporate at Higher Logic, and co-founder of the well-known Gain Grow Retain community for Customer Success leaders.
 Previously, Jeff was a Managing Partner at Customer Imperative, which was acquired by Higher Logic in 2020.

 Suggested Higher Logic Posts